KChoiSlattery/portfolio/README.md

 # portfolio

-Still very much under constriction.
+Still very much under construction.

 My portfolio/website.
-Originally for applications to internships, grad school, etc, I think it'll become more of a blog.
+Originally for applications to internships, grad school, etc, I think now it'll become more of a blog.
 It uses Pelican to generate the site and is based on the [pelican-boostrap3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3) theme, with some minor changes.

 ## Setup